pingcap/blog/tidb-5.0-ga-one-stop-htap-solution-deliver-speed-stability-simplicity.md

 ## High performance with multiple groundbreaking metrics

 Compared with version 4.0, TiDB 5.0 has achieved a noteworthy performance boost.
-By introducing [clustered indexes](https://docs.pingcap.com/tidb/v5.0/clustered-indexes), [async commit](https://docs.pingcap.com/tidb/v5.0/system-variables#tidb_enable_async_commit-new-in-v50), and [Coprocessor Cache](https://docs.pingcap.com/tidb/v5.0/coprocessor-cache#coprocessor-cache), **it has improved the sysbench and TPC-C benchmarks by 20% to 80% in OLTP scenarios.** Besides, it provides the [TiFlash MPP](https://docs.pingcap.com/tidb/v5.0/use-tiflash) framework.
-For a TPC-H performance test on 100 GB of data, the TiDB MPP engine's overall performance is 2 to 3 times that of Greenplum 6.15.0 or Apache Spark 3.1.1.
-For certain queries, the MPP engine's performance is even 7 times higher.
-The following are the metrics in some general performance test scenarios:
+By introducing [clustered indexes](https://docs.pingcap.com/tidb/v5.0/clustered-indexes), [async commit](https://docs.pingcap.com/tidb/v5.0/system-variables#tidb_enable_async_commit-new-in-v50), and [Coprocessor Cache](https://docs.pingcap.com/tidb/v5.0/coprocessor-cache#coprocessor-cache), **it has improved the sysbench and TPC-C benchmarks by 20% to 80% in OLTP scenarios.** The following are the metrics in some general performance test scenarios:

 **Hardware configuration**

 * For TPC-C benchmark details, see [this report](https://docs.pingcap.com/tidb/v5.0/v5.0-performance-benchmarking-with-tpcc).
 * For sysbench benchmark details, see [this report](https://docs.pingcap.com/tidb/v5.0/v5.0-performance-benchmarking-with-tpcc).
-* For TPC-H benchmark details, see [this report](https://docs.pingcap.com/tidb/v5.0/v5.0-performance-benchmarking-with-tpch).

 **Workload**